nmante/image_deduplication/README.md

 	                        Use this flag to deduplicate images via a "near" deduplication methodology
 	  -i DUMP_DIR, --dump_dir DUMP_DIR
-	                        The absolute path to your dump directory -l JSON_METADATA, --json_metadata JSON_METADATA
+	                        The input directory containing your unprocessed images -l JSON_METADATA, --json_metadata JSON_METADATA
 	                        A jsonlines file containing the filename and tika metadata files